Some easy peasy danishes I whipped up today which were so good I wanted to post a recipe so I could make them again.

 I like my French toast golden brown and crisp around the edges yet soft and cake-like in the middle, sort of like pancakes in texture.
 If you prefer it a bit crispier, less squishy, then use less milk in the mixture (or thicker bread).
 I love the cosy cinnamon sugar flavour in this and I didn’t make[read more…]

 So I knocked together some toasted muesli (or granola if you prefer), with lovely spices and chewy dried cherries.
-I was rather taken with how pretty it looked which you can probably tell from all the photos!

 My latest flavour pancake uses a classic combo of peanut butter and banana.
 These are quite high, fluffy pancakes with a lovely peanut butter taste and chunks of banana rather than it being mashed.
 Oh and if you make too many (can you though?
 Can you ever make too many pancakes?), they can always be stored[read more…]

 I didn’t realise that chocolate oats were a thing until I searched recently and found quite a few recipes.
 I think it’s inspired!
 This cacao flavoured, nutty, creamy breakfast dish is also very timely considering Easter’s just about upon us.
 I love hearty, healthy oats and will always try something a bit different with them.
 Inspired by this[read more…]

 There’s nothing I love more than a site featuring gorgeous sweets, I just can’t resist them.
 Even home bakers appreciate beautifully made, healthy baking mixes and desserts and they make great gifts.
 Whisk & Pin, a company based in the Blue Mountains from whom I’ve ordered regularly, now have a sparkly new gourmet food site!
 Their products are handmade with the best[read more…]